 After liposuction, you will wake up with tape and a girdle in place.
 This must remain in place for a week.
 When the fat tissue is suctioned from under the skin, it leaves small tunnels.
 By wearing a compression garment we are able to collapse these tunnels and allow healing to occur.
 This also decreases bruising and swelling and helps give a more even appearance by minimizing skin sagging and dimpling.
 The garments are usually worn for approximately 6 weeks.
 Liposuction is therefore best scheduled during the winter months.

 Discomfort after liposuction is generally easily controlled by oral medication.
 Bruising and swelling are normal in the suctioned areas.
-The bruising will decrease over 3 – 4 weeks, but may last as long as six weeks.
+The bruising should decrease over 3 – 4 weeks, but may last as long as six weeks.
 The swelling can be a little slower to completely disappear.
 The compression garment helps reduce the swelling, and the longer it is worn, the more quickly the process will proceed.

 What are the Potential Risks of Liposuction?